codeandcats/jest-helpers/README.md

       ✓ should log greeting to the console (2ms)
 ```

-## Benefits
-- ✅ If you rename your `Greeter` class, it will automatically update the test description
+If you rename your `Greeter` class, it will automatically update the test description.

-- ✅ If you rename your `Greeter.getGreeting` method, you will get a TypeScript error in your test until you update `getGreeting` to match the new name
+If you rename your `Greeter.getGreeting` method, you will get a TypeScript error in your test until you update your test to match the new name.

-- ✅ If you rename your `showGreeting` method, it will automatically update the test description
+If you rename your `showGreeting` function, you will get a TypeScript error in your test until you update your test to match the new name.

 ## Contributing
 Got an issue or a feature request?
 [Log it](https://github.com/codeandcats/jest-helpers/issues).